This page was printed on:

-Sometimes, however, living donors feel regret or resentment.
+Sometimes, living donors feel regret or resentment.
 Some say they feel depressed.
 This can happen even years after donating.
 Some examples are when:

-- A donated organ does not work well in the recipient after transplant surgery.
+- A donated organ does not work well in the recipient after transplant surgery

-- The donor or the transplant recipient has medical problems after surgery.
+- The donor or the transplant recipient has medical problems after surgery

-- The donor’s scars do not fade as much as the donor expected.
+- The donor’s scars do not fade as much as the donor expected

 If this happens to you, you may need support from a professional to work through these feelings.
-Be sure to talk with the transplant hospital staff beforehand about these and other risks.
+Be sure to talk with the transplant hospital staff in advance about these and other risks.
 If you donate and have concerns afterward, ask your transplant hospital or independent living donor advocate to help you find support.